-Making Waves - have more impact with your youth projects!
+Making Waves - more impact with your projects

-A practical booklet about how to make most out of your youth (in action) project: it takes you on a journey of raising the visibility of your project and it helps you consciously develop a plan to get your project results out to the people.
+Make most out of your youth (in action) project.
+Making Waves takes you on a journey of raising the visibility of your project and it helps you to get your project results out to the people.
 With lots of practical tips and tricks to get you started.
-Make Waves - Have Impact !
+Make Waves - Have Impact!
+(2010 Update)

 Are you one of the thousands of youth project organisers in Europe?
 Trying to make a little change with the youth work you do?
 Maybe you want to have some bigger impact?
 It only takes a little bit more effort and strategic thinking!